This is a bit different from typical baby bottles, but it might be just the thing to help your baby transition seamlessly from breast to bottle.

 Will Using Bottles Interfere With My My Breastfeeding Attempts?

-Even the most devout breastfeeding mom may need to use bottles sometimes (source).
+Even the most devout breastfeeding mom may need to use bottles sometimes.
 If you’re going back to work, you’ll need to have bottles you can rely on for your babysitter to use.
-Or maybe the baby’s father wants to be included in the feeding fun, but he doesn’t have the natural equipment you do.
+Or maybe the baby’s father wants to be included in the feeding fun.

 Even if you don’t want to use bottles at all, you can’t plan for everything that will happen to you.
 One emergency could have you scrambling to find a type of bottle your baby won’t refuse.
 To be fully prepared, you’ll want to have at least a couple of bottles around the house.